kmatysova2/katacoda-scenarios/data_quality/step1.md

 ## Data Observation

-To prepare this scenario, the GitHub repo containing the necessary data we will be using has been cloned.
+To prepare this scenario, the GitHub repo containing the necessary data has been cloned.
 Also, necessary requirements have been imported and two datasets have been loaded into the variables customer_data and order_data.<br>

 Let's first observe the two datasets.
 While you look at them, ask yourself where you see some potential issues for data quality.<br>